 Tai Kwun’s oldest building

 The neo-Georgian D Hall dates from 1858, only 16 years after Hong Kong was ceded to Britain, and is the oldest datable building in the Tai Kwun complex.
 It was initially far more extensive but part of it has been knocked down over time.
-It has served as a prison block and a hospital, and now is home to a heritage storytelling space and FT2, a farm-to-table restaurant and social enterprise.
+It has served as a prison block and a hospital, and now is home to a heritage storytelling space.

 Bricks in aluminium

 You won’t miss the aluminium cladding, recycled from alloy wheels, that has been added to the exterior of JC Cube and JC Contemporary art galleries.
 But notice how the original brickwork of the complex has inspired the structure of these modern additions, and the continuity between old and new becomes apparent.

 Ho Chi Minh was confined in Victoria Prison from 1931 to 1933, and his diaries describe being allowed out to exercise for 15 minutes a day in a narrow courtyard surrounded by walls, feeling like he was at the bottom of a well.
 The description best matches the yard between A and B Halls, and work is currently under way to add barbed wire to the top of the surrounding walls to recreate Ho’s descriptions even more closely.

 Life behind bars